point-4ward/Home-Assistant/README.md

  - Custom Alexa skill (to control Kodi via Echo Dot)
  - Google Home app (for config of Chromecasts)
  - Owntracks
- - Pushbullet
+ - Telegram - two way conversations with Home Assistant

 ## What it does:

  - Controllable from my phone over the internet, or via local network.
  - Controls living room lights, bedroom 2 lights and three lights in the master bedroom ( 1 x ceiling, 2 x bedside).
 The master bedroom lights are multicoloured and can be set to preset scenes or controlled individually.
 The living room and bedroom 2 lights are white but can be set to preset brightness or controlled to any desired level.
  - Tracks our phones using owntracks and therefore knows whether or not anybody is at home.
- - Notifies us of key events via pushbullet and/or notifications on screen via kodi.
+ - Notifies us of key events via telegram and/or notifications on screen via kodi.
+ - Reacts to incoming messages sent from telegram.
  - Master bedroom lights can also be controlled by Hue Tap which has 4 buttons (3 pre-programmed scenes and off).
  - Automatically pause media during phone call using Yatse.
  - Automatically turn living room lights on when it gets dark and somebody is home.
  - Automatically turn living room lights on if the house is empty and somebody arrives home in the dark.
  - Automatically set living room lights to 'dim' when playing media (except music) and it is dark.
  - Automatically set living room lights to 'normal' when media (except music) pauses or stops.
+ - Living room lights will come on in the day if heavily overcast outside, and will switch off again when clouds pass.
  - Voice control for all the lights.
  - Voice control Kodi.
  - Voice output via Chromecast Audios.